-- the securitised assets are originated by banks and financial institutions and are eligible to be classified as priority sector advances prior to securitisation and fulfil the Reserve Bank of India guidelines on securitisation.
+- the securitised assets are originated by banks and financial institutions and are eligible to be classified as priority sector advances before securitisation and fulfill the Reserve Bank of India guidelines on securitisation.

 The investments in securitised assets originated by MFIs, which comply with the guidelines in Master Directions are exempted from this interest cap as there are separate caps on margin and interest rate.

-(ii) Investments made by banks in securitised assets originated by NBFCs, where the underlying assets are loans against gold jewellery, are not eligible for priority sector status.
+(ii) Investments made by banks in securitised assets originated by NBFCs, where the underlying assets are loans against gold jewelry, are not eligible for priority sector status.

 Transfer of Assets through Direct Assignment /Outright purchases

-- the assets are originated by banks and financial institutions which are eligible to be classified as priority sector advances prior to the purchase and fulfil the Reserve Bank of India guidelines on outright purchase/assignment.
+- the assets are originated by banks and financial institutions which are eligible to be classified as priority sector advances before the purchase and fulfill the Reserve Bank of India guidelines on outright purchase/assignment.

 - the eligible loan assets so purchased should not be disposed of other than by way of repayment.